(not suitable for sensitive persons)

 A police car which was on its way to Salco, had seen Mickey smashing through the central reserve and now tried to overtake him.
 Although at the outside the VW looked like a piece of scrap ripe for the hydraulic press, yet it had an engine under the hood which held its own with a Ferrari's.
 But the cops had more experience in driving.
 (Actually Mickey had never taken a single driving lesson, which is why his car is protected against collisions so well.)
 When they were finally driving right behind him, Mickey detached his rear bumper.
 The whole front of the police car was crushed in a split second at the moment of the collision.
 A few hundredths of a second later the car somersaulted, producing a rain of components like rear-view mirrors, engine parts, half a ventilator and a deformed wheel.
 The car with the two cops still in it, unharmed because they were—exceptionally—wearing their safety belts, smashed upside down on the asphalt in the other section, straight between two trucks.
 The frontmost one transported steel plates, the rear one was a transit mixer filled to the brim.
 The steel truck driver stepped on his brakes immediately when he heard the noise behind him.
 The driver of the truck mixer however had such a fright that instead of braking, he pushed his gas pedal even deeper.
 The police car with the two poor cops in it was mashed and squeezed, even more effectively than in a hydraulic press.
-As if the police car wasn't yet annihilated enough, the piece of scrap exploded too during the crushing.
+As if the police car wasn't yet annihilated enough, the piece of scrap exploded during the crushing as well.

 Of course both this incident as well as the block of concrete on the road caused an unimaginable concertina crash.